In 2017/2018 Library Champions carried out the following activities:

 How do I contact my academic representative?

-The Guild Representation page has more information on Academic Representation and details of your individual subject reps and postgraduate research liaison forums.
+The Guild Representation page has more information on Academic Representation and details of your individual subject reps.

 Some SSLCs will have an ELE page – search for SSLC or ask your academic rep for details.